 We all do.
 WE ALL DO IT.
 Instagram has almost become like a nervous tick.
 But it's also a deep, dark hole of non-productiveness.
 If part of your jobs requires you to be on social media, that's fine, but for the rest of us it's time to stop the continuous scroll.

 3. Leaving the coffee pot empty.

 If you drain the pot, make a new one.
 That's bad coffee karma, and no one wants that.

 Don't compare yourself to others because here's the hard truth: you aren't as good as everyone.
 However, that doesn't mean that you can't be amazing.
 Comparison is the thief of joy, but it's also going to keep you from finding where you excel.

 5. Settling with your job.

 Your career should be something you love.
-If you feel like you're stuck in a rut, 2016 is the year to reevaluate the professional choices you've made.
+If you feel like you're stuck in a rut, this is the time to reevaluate the professional choices you've made.

 6. Showing up hungover.

 This is big leagues now.
 Stop behaving like you just got out of college.
 A glass of wine or two the night before work is fine, but showing up painfully hungover isn't a good look.
 Not now.
 Not ever.
 Don't do the walk of work shame.